 Instead, there is a better way.
 Immerse sales people in realistic virtual situations where they make decisions and receive expert coaching to build a robust mental model of what good decision making looks like.
 They emerge from this virtual practice having experience what great performance looks like and are ready to implement with confidence in the field.

 Big performance gains come from learning by doing.

 Strategy Initiative #3: Using Virtual Practice and Coaching to Close Common Performance Gaps.

 Every sales organization has their own set of common performance gaps that sap performance.
 These are not tactical issues but rather strategic ones that one needs to proactively identify – you probably know what most are already.

 Once identified, how do we close these gaps?
-By enabling sales people to personally experience virtually how top performers make decisions to navigate these situations.
+By enabling sales people to experience virtually how top performers make decisions and navigate these situations.
 With this virtual practice and expert coaching, they can recognize the situations in the field and confidently know what to do.
 To complete the cycle, measuring what situations (performance gaps) needed the most coaching provides a way evaluate how your team members are doing and where you should focus further intervention.

 Strategic Investments to Improve Performance with Technology

 While every sales organization is under constant change to address tactical challenges, strategic initiatives are opportunities to make existing investments work better, thereby creating significant gains in performance.

 All three strategic initiatives above share one common theme: Situational learning through practice and coaching is the best way to put knowledge into action, improve retention, and give sales people the skills and confidence to make better decisions in the field.